provable-things/ptokens-erc20-vault/README.md

 Test output:

 ```

-  Contract: Erc20Vault
-    ✓ PNETWORK_ADDRESS can add appoved token address (188ms)
-    ✓ NON_PNETWORK_ADDRESS cannot add appoved token address (176ms)
-    ✓ PNETWORK_ADDRESS can remove appoved token address (278ms)
-    ✓ NON_PNETWORK_ADDRESS cannot remove appoved token address (279ms)
-    ✓ Should NOT peg in if token is not supported (98ms)
-    ✓ Should NOT peg in if token is supported but insufficient allowance approved (234ms)
-    ✓ Should NOT peg in if token is supported and sufficient allowance approved, but token amount is 0 (206ms)
-    ✓ Should peg in if token is supported and sufficient allowance approved (459ms)
-    ✓ NON_PNETWORK_ADDRESS cannot peg out (374ms)
-    ✓ PNETWORK_ADDRESS cannot peg out if insufficient balance (154ms)
-    ✓ PNETWORK_ADDRESS can peg out with sufficient balance (503ms)
-    ✓ PNETWORK_ADDRESS can migrate (842ms)
-    ✓ Non PNETWORK_ADDRESS cannot migrate (91ms)
-    ✓ Token addresses sent to constructor should be supported (356ms)
-    ✓ PNETWORK_ADDRESS can migrate single (648ms)
-    ✓ Non PNETWORK_ADDRESS cannot migrateSingle (62ms)
-    ✓ Automatically pegIn on ERC777 send (653ms)
-    ✓ Should pegIn an ERC777 (722ms)
-    ✓ PNETWORK_ADDRESS can migrate with ERC777 (1023ms)
-    ✓ Should peg in wETH (278ms)
-    ✓ Should peg out wETH (428ms)
-    ✓ Should peg in with user data (496ms)
-    ✓ Should peg in WETH_CONTRACT with user data (347ms)
-    ✓ Can peg out with user data (972ms)
-    ✓ Should migrate all token balances (4023ms)
-    ✓ Should peg out wETH to smart-contract w/ expensive fallback function (480ms)
-    ✓ Should be able to peg out wETH with user data to a smart-contract (457ms)
-    ✓ Should not fail to peg out wETH with user data to an EOA (348ms)
-    ✓ PNETWORK_ADDRESS can change PNETWORK_ADDRESS (228ms)
-    ✓ NON_PNETWORK_ADDRESS cannot change PNETWORK_ADDRESS (111ms)
-    ✓ Should not be able to set pNetwork address to the zero address (119ms)

-  31 passing (41s)
+  Contract: Erc20Vault Tests
+    Constructor Tests
+      ✓ Token addresses sent to constructor should be supported (573ms)
+    Ownership Tests
+      ✓ PNETWORK_ADDRESS can change PNETWORK_ADDRESS (122ms)
+      ✓ NON_PNETWORK_ADDRESS cannot change PNETWORK_ADDRESS (938ms)
+      ✓ Should not be able to set pNetwork address to the zero address (131ms)
+    Token Approval Tests
+      ✓ PNETWORK_ADDRESS can add appoved token address (114ms)
+      ✓ NON_PNETWORK_ADDRESS cannot add appoved token address (199ms)
+      ✓ PNETWORK_ADDRESS can remove appoved token address (178ms)
+      ✓ NON_PNETWORK_ADDRESS cannot remove appoved token address (207ms)
+    Peg In Tests
+      ✓ Should NOT peg in if token is not supported (127ms)
+      ✓ Should NOT peg in if token is supported but insufficient allowance approved (227ms)
+      ✓ Should NOT peg in supported token if sufficient allowance approved, but token amount is 0 (217ms)
+      ✓ Should peg in if token is supported and sufficient allowance approved (300ms)
+      ✓ Should peg in with user data (297ms)
+    ERC777 Peg In Tests
+      ✓ Should automatically peg in on ERC777 send (640ms)
+      ✓ Should peg in an ERC777 token (484ms)
+    Peg Out Tests
+      ✓ NON_PNETWORK_ADDRESS cannot peg out (370ms)
+      ✓ PNETWORK_ADDRESS cannot peg out if insufficient balance (167ms)
+      ✓ PNETWORK_ADDRESS can peg out with sufficient balance (412ms)
+      ✓ Can peg out with user data (1029ms)
+    wETH Tests
+      Peg In wETH Tests
+        ✓ Should peg in wETH (315ms)
+        ✓ Should peg in wETH with user data (349ms)
+      Peg Out wETH Tests
+        ✓ Should peg out wETH without user data (424ms)
+        ✓ Should peg out wETH with user data (464ms)
+        ✓ Should peg out wETH to smart-contract w/ expensive fallback function (571ms)
+        ✓ Should be able to peg out wETH with user data to a smart-contract (569ms)
+        ✓ Should not fail to peg out wETH with user data to an EOA (324ms)
+        ✓ Pegging out wETH Should not be susceptible to re-entrancy attack (909ms)

+  27 passing (49s)

 ```

+&nbsp;

+## :white_medium_square: To Do:

+[ ] Allow custom gas prices?